Oct. 24, 2017

 Survey reveals nation’s drivers in the dark about insurance; First ever ‘credit score for insurance’ helps consumers understand what factors impact their individual insurance risk and rates and provides expert advice to lower both

-AUSTIN, Texas— The Zebra, the nation’s leading insurance search engine, today introduced the Insurability Score™, a free, first-of-its-kind score which decodes for consumers what is affecting their individual insurance risk, by how much, and what they can do about it.
+AUSTIN, Texas — The Zebra, the nation’s leading insurance search engine, today introduced the Insurability Score™, a free, first-of-its-kind score that decodes for consumers what is affecting their individual insurance risk, by how much, and what they can do about it.
 As personal insurance is one of the top annual expenses for Americans and is an essential safeguard to protect people from disastrous events, it’s critical for people to know what information is behind their unique risk profile, and what role they play.

 “At The Zebra, we know insurance is complicated.
 Time after time, people ask us how it works and why they get the rates they do,” said Joshua Dziabiak, Founder & COO at The Zebra.
 “What consumers don’t know is that they have much more control over their insurance than they think, but without insight into their individual risk profiles, they can’t take action to lower their risk – or their rates.
 This is particularly true for the 250 million drivers nationwide, which is why we’ve introduced a solution to provide that insight for auto insurance first.”